An Illustrated History of Old Sutton in St. Helens, Lancashire

-Little Pig / Victoria Vaults - 32 Ellamsbridge Road - Officially the Victoria Vaults, it was nicknamed 'The Little Pig' as it was located close to Fletcher's slaughterhouse and it has been claimed that a landlord would accept piglets instead of cash.
-It was so listed on the 1881 and 1891 censuses and until 2013 the pub was unusual in bearing both names.
-It's now known just as The Little Pig.
+Little Pig / Victoria Vaults - 32 Ellamsbridge Road - Officially the Victoria Vaults, it was dubbed 'The Little Pig' and was so listed on the 1881 and 1891 censuses.
+Until 2013 the pub was unusual in bearing both names but is now known just as The Little Pig.
 The origin of its nickname was through its proximity to Fletcher's slaughterhouse and the habit of one landlord in accepting piglets from one customer to pay off his slate. - The licensee was James Rainford on the 1871 census - In December 1871 the licence was transferred to Ellen Kenyon from James Kenyon. - On September 6th 1875 Victoria Vaults licensee Thomas Brown was summoned by John Critchley, landlord of the Mechanics Arms, and his wife Jane for assault.
 They alleged that Brown with others had entered their pub and attacked them, violently striking Mrs. Critchley over a table and causing much damage to glasses and jugs.
 Brown was fined a total of £4 5s. for the assaults and damage. - In January 1876, William Ray and Thomas Davies were sent to prison for 12 months and 3 months respectively for stealing 30s. from the pub's till. - Licensee in 1881 and 1891 was William Almond - In July 1886 the pub was put up for auction.
 Adverts described the Victoria Vaults as "commodious", adding that "The premises are in a populous and improving neighbourhood, and are let to Messrs.
 Greenall, Whitley, & Co.
 Limited, until the 1st November 1888, at the low yearly rental of £42". - The pub was the home of the local Oddfellows Lodge and the Amalgamated Society of Railway Servants also held their business meetings there. - In December 1905 the licence was transferred from Hannah Jane Wood to Harry Wood - Licensee in 1911 was Mr. Leadbetter - Tom and Emily Fairclough were landlord and landlady from 1955 - 1962 - In early 2013 as part of a makeover, the pub dropped the Victoria name and became exclusively The Little Pig -